milanskendzicvulic/aion-classic-tools/README.md

 ## How to Contribute

-We invite you to contribute to the project in the following ways:
+You can contribute to the project in the following ways:

 - **Feature Requests**: Share your ideas for new features or improvements.